nelsonco/phys_categorizer/README.md

 ### To use the preprocessed and catagorized article's associated text file:
 Run main.py if using python 3
 Run main.ipynb if using jupyter notebook
+Note: main_directory = must be set to the full directory where your physics file is located main directory = 'directory repositroy was cloned to' + '\physics'

 ### To download the documents mine them for text and categorize the files:
 Download the documents from Kaggle, in this experiment only the physics folders documents were downloaded.